Top 5 Government Health Insurance Schemes in India

 Administered by: Employees’ State Insurance Corporation (ESIC), Ministry of Labour and Employment

-The ESIS is a Social Security Scheme.
+Overview: The ESIS is a Social Security Scheme.
 It is designed for workers in the organised sector and their dependent family members.
 It offers comprehensive medical and cash benefits, including sickness pay, maternity and disability benefits, through contributions from employers and employees.

 Key Features